If you’re wondering what to do in Puerto Rico, trust me, you aren’t alone.

 Cueva Ventana, or Window Cave sports one of the most impressive views of the country.
 Located in Arecibo, this cave sits on top of a hill and its natural window opening gives visitors a bird’s eye point of view of the Puerto Rican countryside.

-👉Local Tip: The hike to Cueva Ventana is of moderate difficulty, but it’s worth it to see one of the best things to do in Puerto Rico.
+👉 Local Tip: The hike to Cueva Ventana is of moderate difficulty, but it’s one of the best Puerto Rico hikes and worth it because it ends with one of the best things to do in Puerto Rico.
 Make sure to wear comfortable sneakers and take water with you.
 Note that children under 3 years are not permitted to visit the cave.

 If El Morro is the most popular landmark in Puerto Rico, then El Yunque National Forest is definitely the second.